Pingy/dellactivitylight.github.io/README.md

 Control your dell activity light from your browser with ease.

-Thanks to Dell for the dell.led.js.
+Thanks to Dell for the dell.led.js documentation.

+pingy.github.io/dellactivitylight